-The Best $2500 Extreme 4K/VR Gaming PC Build – May 2022
+The Best $2500 Extreme 4K Gaming PC Build – March 2025

 Game to the Extreme!

 If you’re looking to play all the latest games on a 4K or ultra-wide monitor, you’re going to need extreme processing power.
-And that’s what the $2,500 Gaming PC Build delivers – every component has been selected with one and only one goal in mind: maximum high-resolution performance for $2,500, with a healthy dose of style thrown in!
+And that’s what the $2,500 Gaming PC Build delivers – every component has been selected with one and only one goal in mind: maximum ultra-high-resolution performance for $2,500, with a healthy dose of style thrown in!

-This Month’s Build, Powered by Intel and Nvidia!
+This Month’s Build, Powered by AMD!

 Parting Thoughts